-Dynamic Media Classic Image Sets give users an integrated viewing experience.
+Adobe Dynamic Media Classic Image Sets give users an integrated viewing experience.
 In the dynamic Image Set Viewer, users can see different views of an item by clicking a thumbnail image.
 Image Sets lets you present alternative high-resolution views of an item.

 The Image Set Viewer offers zooming tools for examining images closely.
 If you want, you can make guided zoom targets and Image Maps part of your Image Set.
 Image Sets make for a more concerted, intimate viewing experience.

 Start by uploading the images for your Image Sets.
 Because users can zoom on images in the Image Set Viewer, be sure you account for this ability when choosing images.
 Make sure that the images are least 2000 pixels in the largest size.
-Dynamic Media Classic supports many image file formats, but lossless TIFF, PNG, and EPS images are recommended.
+Adobe Dynamic Media Classic supports many image file formats, but lossless TIFF, PNG, and EPS images are recommended.

-To create an Image Set, on the Global Navigation bar, click Build, then choose Image Sets.
+To create an Image Set, on the Global Navigation bar, select Build, then choose Image Sets.
 On the Image Set window, drag your images onto the page to compose your Image Set.
 Organize, add, and delete images as needed.

 Administrators can create or modify Image Set Viewer Presets.
-Dynamic Media Classic comes with default Viewer Presets for each rich media type.
+Adobe Dynamic Media Classic comes with default Viewer Presets for each rich media type.
 Use the Zoom Viewer: Custom > Images or Image Sets/Multiple Views presets to view your Image Sets.

 You add or edit Viewer Presets from the Application Setup screen.

-See Previewing an asset.
+See Preview an asset.

 This step is not necessary if you selected Publish after save (default) at the time you created and saved the Image Set.

-Dynamic Media Classic creates URL calls for Image Sets, and activates them after you publish.
+Adobe Dynamic Media Classic creates URL calls for Image Sets, and activates them after you publish.
 You can copy these URLs from the Preview screen.